Major Projects updates

 Tullamullen Creek Bridge Construction

-The Tullamullen Bridge on Old Narrabri Road includes the construction of a new, dual-lane concrete bridge on a new alignment, replacing the single-lane timber structure.
+Works on the Tullamullen Bridge on Old Narrabri Road are nearing completion.
+The project includes the construction of a new, dual-lane concrete bridge on a new alignment, replacing the single-lane timber structure.

 The new bridge will support the use of modern heavy vehicles, improve the serviceability of the bridge and provide safer access for passenger vehicles.